Assessing your qualifications

 Assessment for migration purposes

-For more information about assessment of overseas secondary qualifications, visit the Queensland Curriculum and Assessment Authority website or phone (07) 3864 0299.
+The Queensland Curriculum and Assessment Authority provides recognition services for non-Queensland school qualifications.
+For more information on equivalency of school qualifications, visit the Queensland Curriculum and Assessment Authority website or phone (07) 3864 0299.

 - Complete an application form: